BhaveshN1015/Breast_Tumor_Detection-Classification/README.md

 **Dice Coefficient:** Measures volumetric overlap between the predicted tumor mask and the ground-truth annotation (range 0–1, where 1 = perfect).
 A **mean Dice of 0.80** across the test set is solid performance for 3D breast MRI segmentation.
 The **best single-patient Dice of 0.9582** (patient 67, full sliding-window inference) demonstrates the ensemble's capability on well-defined tumors.

-> **Segmentation inference note:** The pipeline uses sliding-window inference on the full 3D volume (96³ patches, 0.5 overlap, Gaussian importance weighting) with a MONAI:DynUNet ensemble blend of 0.35:0.65.
+> **Segmentation inference note:** The pipeline uses sliding-window inference on the full 3D volume (96³ patches, 0.5 overlap) with a MONAI:DynUNet ensemble blend of 0.35:0.65.
 This exactly replicates the training evaluation protocol and avoids spatial-cropping artifacts that would otherwise reduce Dice by ~0.05.

 </details>